elementor/elementor-developers-docs/src/addons/file-folder-structure.md

 <Badge type="tip" vertical="top" text="Elementor Core" /> <Badge type="warning" vertical="top" text="Basic" />

-All [WordPress plugins guidelines](https://developer.wordpress.org/plugins/plugin-basics/best-practices/#file-organization) applied on Elementor addons.
-You should keep your folder structure simple and organize similar files together.
+All [WordPress plugin guidelines](https://developer.wordpress.org/plugins/plugin-basics/best-practices/#file-organization) should be applied to Elementor addons.
+You should keep your folder structure simple and place similar files together.

 ## Files

-The root level of your addon directory `/elementor-test-addon/` should contain a `elementor-test-addon.php` file.
-It's recommended to use the same name for the main file as the folder name.
+The root level of your addon directory `/elementor-test-addon/` should contain an `elementor-test-addon.php` file.
+Best practice is to give the folder and main file the same name.

 ``` {3}
 elementor-test-addon/